Progressive multi-fidelity learning with neural networks for physical system predictions: Introduction

 Fig.~\ref{fig: method} illustrates how input information flows from lower to higher fidelity levels through two types of connections: \textit{concatenations} among all encoded inputs and \textit{additive connections} among the decoded outputs.
 This dual connection system enables exploiting correlations among different datasets while ensuring that each level makes an additive correction to the previous level without altering it.
 This approach protects against catastrophic forgetting and performance degradation as new input data is integrated into the model.

-Moreover, this progressive multi-fidelity structure is beneficial not only in training but also in online deployment, as it adapts predictions to the inputs available at runtime, ensuring operational continuity.
-When higher-fidelity input data are unavailable due to time, budget, or sensor constraints, the model can seamlessly fall back to lower-fidelity levels.
-By leveraging the inductive bias of the progressive structure and the information contained in physically meaningful low-fidelity data, the framework mitigates the lack of physical consistency typical of data-driven methods in data-scarce regimes, thereby enhancing accuracy in generalization across time and parameters and improving reliability.
+Moreover, this progressive multi-fidelity structure is beneficial not only during training but also in online deployment. {Since each fidelity level contributes an additive correction, the model can operate with only the input modalities available at inference time, by construction.
+When higher-fidelity inputs are unavailable due to time, budget, or data acquisition constraints, the framework systematically falls back to lower-fidelity levels.
+This enables automatic adaptation to asynchronous or missing inputs, ensuring operational continuity and progressively refined predictions as additional data become available.} By leveraging the inductive bias of the progressive structure and the information contained in physically meaningful low-fidelity data, the framework mitigates the lack of physical consistency typical of data-driven methods in data-scarce regimes, thereby enhancing accuracy in generalization across time and parameters and improving reliability.